renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Fill in the *Secrets* section.
 - Finish updating the *From-the-Authors* section,
   - including renaming the file.
+- Right now, the *Basic Rules* chapter is... fucked up and mostly asides.
+  - And right now the definition of "basic proficiency" appears to be in a side-bar, which isn't ideal.

 ## Editing Notes